Customer Counter & Video Analytics |

 1st Generation: Infrared Beam Counters

-The simplest form of counter is a single, horizontal infrared beam across an entrance which is typically linked to a small LCD display unit at the side of the doorway.
+The simplest form of counter in which a single, horizontal infrared beam across an entrance counts when a person or object passes and breaks its beam The simplest form of counter is a single, horizontal infrared beam across an entrance which is typically linked to a small LCD display unit at the side of the doorway.
 Such a beam counts a 'tick' when the beam is broken, therefore it is normal to divide the 'ticks' by two to get visitor numbers.
 Beam counters usually require a receiver or a reflector mounted opposite the unit with a typical range from 2.5 metres (8ft 2 in) to 6 metres (20ft).
-Despite its limitations, infrared counters are still widely used, primarily due to their low cost and simplicity of installation.
+Despite its limitations, infrared counters are still widely used, primarily due to their low cost and simplicity of installation. |

 2nd Generation: Thermal counter.